 Controversial Westland Milk Sale Goes To Court

-The Government’s involvement in the controversial decision to approve the sale of Westland Milk Products to Hong Kong Jingang, a company wholly owned by Chinese conglomerate Inner Mongolian Yili, could be unwound if will be under the spotlight in the High Court on Monday next week.
+The Government’s involvement in the controversial decision to approve the sale of Westland Milk Products to Hong Kong Jingang, a company wholly owned by Chinese conglomerate Inner Mongolian Yili, will be under the spotlight in the High Court next week.

 The judicial review challenges the basis on which the Overseas Investment Office made its decision last year to approve the sale.

-“If we prevail with the judicial review, Hong Kong Jingang’s consent may be declared to be unlawful and potentially invalid will have to re-submit its application for OIO approval”.
+“If we prevail with the judicial review, Hong Kong Jingang’s consent may be declared to be unlawful and potentially invalid”.

-“The Overseas Investment Office will Government would have to process that as a new application then have to decide what to do, but with the decision on a new application would likely being taken by the ministers responsible – the Hon David Parker, Associate Minister of Finance, and the Hon Eugenie Sage, Minister for Land Information, not the OIO”.
+“The Government would then have to decide what to do, but the decision on a new application would likely being taken by the ministers responsible – the Hon David Parker, Associate Minister of Finance, and the Hon Eugenie Sage, Minister for Land Information, not the OIO”.

-“Another possible option is that the Overseas Investment Office seeks an order from the High Court for the transaction to be un-wound, which would see ownership of the former co-operative returned to its previous farmer shareholders”.

-Social Credit prevailed in the first round of its High Court challenge, with the court in August dismissing the opposing partiesan application by Westland and Hong Kong Jingang for it to come up with a $40,000 surety, and awarding it costs.
+Social Credit prevailed in the first round of its High Court challenge, with the court in August dismissing an application by Westland and Hong Kong Jingang for it to come up with a $40,000 surety, and awarding it costs.

-- the responsible Ministers agreed that they (not the OIO) will would consider Jingang’s application;
+- the responsible Ministers agreed that they (not the OIO) would consider Jingang’s application;

-- the parties agreed that the (correct) “benefit to New Zealand test” (as set out in sections 16 and 17 of the Overseas Investment Act 2005) willould be applied in determining Jingang’s application.
+- the parties agreed that the (correct) “benefit to New Zealand test” (as set out in sections 16 and 17 of the Overseas Investment Act 2005) would be applied in determining Jingang’s application.

 That settlement offer was rejected.